OUR PLAYFUL BIRDS!!

 like to be mentally stimulated and constantly challenged.
 They also have moods and differing personalities, just as children do!
 Each of our birds are different.

 For example, Bradley the African Grey is very independent and responsible.
-You can leave him out of his cage on a perch and he is very good about just
+You can leave him out of his cage on a perch and he is very good, unlike Cody

-you with whatever you are doing or at least watch you.
+help you with whatever you are doing or at least watch you.
 He especially likes to help Suzy with dinner.
-He is always the first volunteer to taste test anything we can
+He is always the first volunteer to taste test anything he

-steal or sneak.
+can steal or sneak.
 You can almost see his little brain working as he stares at you trying to figure out what you are doing.
-Abbey, the Severe Macaw, is much like
+Abbey, the Severe Macaw, is much

-Cody.
+like Cody.
 She always wants to be in the action too.
 When she is in one of her playful moods she is by far the most friendly, sweet and talkative of the bunch!
-She

 Because Parrots are so smart and active they require a lot of attention and socialization to keep them from getting bored.
 Our birds are out of their cages with

 us as much as possible.
 Just about anytime that we are in the motorhome they are out with us.
-We keep their wings trimmed so they also go outside with us.
+We keep their wings trimmed so they also go outside with us and

 This has proved to be the best parrot food available for our feathered friends.
-We tried several other brands of pelleted bird foods before discovering
+We tried several other brands of pelleted bird food before discovering Harrison's,

 When we lived in Buellton the birds had very large custom built cages.
 Cody's cage measured 6 feet wide, 7 feet tall, and 4 feet deep.
 We definitely did not